For Cable Television, High-Speed Internet, and Phone Services

 - communicate with us for support; or

 We may also combine personally identifiable information, which we collect as described in this notice as part of our regular business records, with personally identifiable information obtained from third parties for the purpose of creating an enhanced database or business records.
 We may use this database and these business records in marketing and other activities related to our cable service and other services.
-We also maintain records of research concerning subscriber satisfaction and viewing habits, which are obtained from subscriber interviews and questionnaires.
+We also maintain records of research concerning subscriber satisfaction and viewing habits, which are obtained from subscriber interviews, questionnaires, and surveys or panels.

 Under what circumstances may Comcast disclose personally identifiable information to others?

 Comcast considers the personally identifiable information contained in our business records to be confidential.
-The Cable Act authorizes Comcast as a cable operator to disclose personally identifiable information concerning any subscriber for the following purposes if the disclosure is:
+The Cable Act authorizes Comcast as a cable operator to disclose personally identifiable information concerning any subscriber if the disclosure is:

 - necessary to render, or conduct a legitimate business activity related to, the cable service or other services provided to the subscriber;